 - Critical Thinking: Students will logically evaluate, analyze, and synthesize information. - Quantitative Reasoning: Students will apply mathematical concepts and reasoning to draw valid conclusions.

 Course Learning Outcomes

-Successful completion of this course will include meeting the following course-specific learning requirements:
+Successful completion of this course will include meeting the following course-specific learning requirements.
+Students will demonstrate their mastery of the subject material through collected HW, quizzes, unit exams, and a final exam.
+Students will: